XRPL-Commons/core-dev-bootcamp-2025/day-2/material/protocol.md

 ### Optional Fields

-- `x[sfFoo]` returns the value of 'Foo' if it exists, or the default value if it doesn't.
+- `stobject[sfFoo]` returns the value of 'Foo' if it exists, or the default value if it doesn't.
-- `x[~sfFoo]` returns the value of 'Foo' if it exists, or nothing if it doesn't.
+- `stobject[~sfFoo]` returns the value of 'Foo' if it exists, or nothing if it doesn't.
 - Assignment like `x[~sfFoo] = y[~sfFoo]` copies the value or omits the field if not present.

 **Example:**